iPad® recording made easy

-Just plug the Zoom iQ5 into your iOS device’s Lightning™ connector and you’re ready to record – it’s that easy.
+Consider the Zoom iQ7.
+Just plug it into your iPad's Lightning™ connector and you’re ready to record – it’s that easy.
 Its small size and flexibility make it ideal for use when you’re out and about, shooting video or capturing the high points of a live performance, as well as for making recordings in your home studio.
-And with Zoom’s free Recorder App, you can add effects, edit, and upload tracks right from your device.
+And with Zoom’s free Recorder App, you can add effects, edit, and upload tracks right from your device

 Condenser mics are the standard for capturing sound in the studio.
-Their sensitivity ensures that you’ll capture the nuances of voices and instruments, and mics like the Trio from MXL are designed with the home studio in mind.
-They offer excellent sensitivity, a cardioid pattern that rejects off-axis noise, and come with a nifty table-top tripod stand, so you can set them up almost anywhere.
-Plus they’ve got a headphone jack built in, so you can directly monitor what the mic is picking up when you’re recording.
+Their sensitivity ensures that you’ll capture the nuances of voices and instruments, and USB condsener mics are designed with the home studio in mind.

 Record multiple tracks simultaneously